 A feast for the senses

 Time to discover the food and wine of Kefalonia.
-There are three things you need to know – pies, meat and wild greens, with some dishes combining all three.
+The first three things you need to know: pies, meat and wild greens, with some dishes combining all three.
 The meat pies of Kefalonia are legendary in the region.
 Amongst the cheeses, the local feta stands out and a favourite sweet are mandoles, made with roasted almonds.
 But if there’s one taste you’ll be taking home, it’s the Robola wine, made from a native white grape that is perfectly adapted to the slopes on which it grows.
 A visit to a Robola winery is a must.

 Excursions into the Ionian Sea